danillotuhumury/klimato-dashing-widget/README.md

 ## Description

 [Dashing](http://shopify.github.com/dashing) widget to display weather from [Yahoo!
-Weather](http://developer.yahoo.com/weather/) with the use of the [Climacons Font](http://adamwhitcroft.com/climacons/font/).
+Weather](http://developer.yahoo.com/weather/) using [Climacons Font](http://adamwhitcroft.com/climacons/font/).
+Also the background of the widget automatically changes to the current temperature outside.

 ##Dependencies